davidpet/snippets/cpp/README.md

 `clang++ thefile.cc -o output && ./output`

 Potentially Missing Topics That I"ll Probably Manually Do:
+- how to enable C++ 20 in VSCode to avoid errors in "009 - Type Constraints" in "Templates"?
 - MyClass() = default;
 - size_t
 - void*